How long is the queue to see Queen Elizabeth lying in state? Live queue tracker and where it starts

 The late Queen's coffin will spend one final full day lying in state on Sunday before it is moved to Westminster Abbey for her funeral.

 As of Sunday afternoon, mourners were warned not to set off to join the queue.
-The wait time is currently 8 hours and the back of the queue is now at Tower Bridge.
+The wait time is currently 7 hours and the back of the queue is now at London Bridge.

 The Department for Culture, Media and Sport tweeted at 9.30am to say that a decision would be taken later in the day on when the queue would close, as it reaches final capacity.